Mary Molony: 1908 Dundee by-election

 Dundee experienced a comparatively high amount of suffrage activity in 1908 due to the then prime minister, H.H.
 Asquith holding the seat for the neighbouring constituency of East Fife and Winston Churchill standing as Liberal MP in Dundee in the 1908 by-election.

 The Women's Social and Political Union were active in the campaign with Mary Gawthorpe, Emmeline Pankhurst and Christabel Pankhurst holding meetings in Dundee.
 However, they were upstaged by the non-violent Women's Freedom League member Dorothy Malony who came up from London for the campaign.
 Whenever Churchill spoke, Moloney produced and rang a hand bell which drowned out what he was saying.
 The ding-dong exchanges were taken in fun initially, but some meetings had to be cancelled because of the uproar.
-The Irish Times newspaper published an account of the by-election on 5 May 1908 that supported claims that Moloney had followed Churchill around for a week."[Maloney] complained of a passage in a speech which the latter delivered on Saturday last, and in which, alluding to the women’s suffrage movement, he said – “I have seen with some regret some most earnest advocates of the cause allying themselves with the forces of drink and reaction.
-They were carried shoulder-high, I am informed, by the rowdy elements, which are always to be found at a public house-made manifestation.”… Amid great laughter Miss Maloney retorted that if any man attempted to lift her in his arms she would have boxed his ears…
+The Irish Times newspaper published an account of the by-election on 5 May 1908 that supported claims that Moloney had followed Churchill around for a week.